Rooted in Community.

 Dear Neighbor,

 I’m running for City Council At-Large Place 5 because I believe Denton is at its best when we are listening to one another instead of arguing.
-My philosophy for this campaign—and for my service on the Council—is simple: Unity, Compassion, and Action.
+My philosophy for this campaign, and for my service when I’m elected to City Council, is simple: Unity, Compassion, and Action.

 I invite you to be a part of this conversation.
 Whether you have a specific policy idea, a concern about our infrastructure, or just want to know more about my vision for a thriving Denton, my door is always open.